LupaDevStudio/Geozzle/README.md

 ![](resources/images/uml_diagram.png)

+All the methods have their goals described in their respective docstrings.

 This class interacts with the data.json file where all the game data is stored and updated at each action of the player.
 It is a dictionary with 6 sub-dictionaries, one for each continent.
 These dictionaries contain:
 - Highscore based on the number of hints used and the number of lives lost.
 - Percentage of guessed countries based on the number of countries in the continent.json file created ahead of gaming with the request to get all countries of each continent